dxknight/chronos/README.md

 ## Freezing the display

 Freezing the display with `F` prevents any updates to the \*chronos\* buffer or triggering of expiry actions, but does not stop the timers running.
-Unfreezing the display updates the \*chronos\* buffer to current values and triggers all outstanding actions.
+Unfreezing the display with `F` again updates the \*chronos\* buffer to current values and triggers all outstanding actions.

 ## Quitting, Killing and restarting